Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 There are unlimited possibilities of what to do and what to see in this part of the Portuguese hinterland.
 I decided to explore Peneda-Gerês National Park for a full day without a local guide and to spend a second day with a local tour guide showing me around and providing me with background information about the region.

 Note though: A guide is absolutely recommended as there are many rules in the park you absolutely need to stick to.
-Some roads you are not allowed to park along, on others you aren’t even allowed to get out of your car as there are various levels of protected areas in this region.
+On some roads you are not allowed to park alone, on others you aren’t even allowed to get out of your car as there are various levels of protected areas in this region.

 More Time In Soajo?